pliulfcuigithub/pliulfcuigithub.github.io/_pages/about.md

 About me
 ======
-I am a Postdoc at [Institute of Theoretical Physics](http://www.itp.ac.cn/), Chinese Academy of Sciences.
+Welcome to my research website, I am a Postdoc at [Institute of Theoretical Physics](http://www.itp.ac.cn/), Chinese Academy of Sciences.

 Research interests
 =====

-I am engaged in the theories and numerical simulations of laser-plasma interaction.
+I primarily work in the cross-disciplinary domain of plasma astrophysics, integrating diverse areas of plasma physics, high-energy astrophysics, and high-energy density physics.
+I am engaged in the theories and numerical simulations of laser-plasma particle sources.
 Currently, my main research interests focus on plasma instabilities and turbulence associated with astrophysics.